aggrawal-ankur/gitbook/content/docs/build-process.md

 ## Expectations

-If we explore the C build process just **on surface**, that would save our time today, but will create headaches tomorrow.

-It is not at all assumed that you understand every single word just by reading it.
-If something is unclear, don’t worry; subsequent write-ups will clarify it.
-The process is long, but well-discussed in the upcoming write ups.

-Let's start our journey.

----

 Programming languages are written in English, but the CPU understands machine code.
 The process that transforms a human readable source code into CPU understandable code is called **build process**.

-Every language has a different build process.
+Every language has a different build process and studying it is definitely a lengthy job.

+C's build process is divided into 4 phases and these phases involve multiple steps.

+With this exploration, we are aiming to establish a baseline understanding of "everything that happens".
+This gives us some high-level checkpoints which will anchor our in-depth explorations.

+Therefore, this exploration by choice touches every single concept.
+This makes it a little tough to digest as you won't understand the meaning of each word, but you are not required to understand everything.
+You are only expected to settle these words in your mind, so that they don't foreign later.

+That being said, let's start our journey.

+## Introduction

-C's build process is divided into 4 phases, where each phase builds on the top of the previous one and requires a different tool.
+The build process in C is divided into 4 phases, where each phase builds on the top of the previous one and requires a different tool to work.
   - Preprocessing is carried out by a preprocessor.
   - Compilation is carried out by a compiler.
   - Assembling is carried out by an assembler
   - Linking is carried out by a linker.

-When multiple tools work together in a particular sequence to achieve the desired output, they form a toolchain.
+When multiple tools work together in a particular sequence to achieve the desired output, they form a **toolchain**.

 Different toolchains exist for different purposes.
-For example: GCC stands for "GNU Compiler Collection", which is the GNU toolchain for "compilation utilities".
+For example: GCC stands for "GNU Compiler Collection", which is the GNU toolchain for "compiler and build utilities".
-  - Although gcc has `cpp` (preprocessor), `cc1` (compiler), `as` (assembler) and `ld` (linker) for the four phases of the build process, it is not limited to that.
+  - Although gcc has `cpp` (preprocessor), `cc1` (compiler), `as` (assembler) and `ld` (linker) for the four phases of the build process, it is not limited to them.
-  - Practically, it is an orchestrator that manages the builder process and provides some extra features, which we will discuss shortly.
+  - Practically, GCC is an orchestrator that manages the build process and provides some extra features, which we will discuss later in this journey.

-## Locating these tools

-On Debian, we can locate these tools at:
+The location of these tools can vary based on the Linux distribution and the version of GCC in use.
+I am using gcc v14.2.0 on Debian v13.1

 ```bash
 /usr/bin/x86_64-linux-gnu-cpp                  # Preprocessor
 /usr/libexec/gcc/x86_64-linux-gnu/14/cc1       # Compiler